 The Counselor Preparation Comprehensive Examination (CPCE) is used as Part I the Program's comprehensive exam.
 The CPCE was developed by the Research and Assessment Corporation for Counseling (RACC) in conjunction with the Center for Credentialing and Education (these are affiliates of the National Board for Certified Counselors).
 It is a highly valid and reliable way to make judgments about a student's progress toward mastery of the subject matter of professional counseling.
-There is a fee of \$45 to take the exam (subject to change).
-The fee must be paid in the form of a money order.
+There is a fee of \$ to take the exam (subject to change).
+The fee is paid during online registration.